I soon found that the first part of chapter 15 had turned into almost a word-by-word study, so it is presented as a mini-series: 'The Vine'

 More than that, that the leaders actually regard the people as theirs to control, manipulate and feed off.
 If there is to be a harvest, then they want it.
 And to this end they are prepared to kill the righteous heir.

-Look at verse 16 (Luke 20).
-In this parable Jesus is also preparing the way for the thought that the Jews’ precious inheritance is about to be shared with others.
+Jesus is preparing the way for the thought that the Jews’ precious inheritance is about to be shared with others.

 (See the introduction to Ruth for the importance of inheritance)